 All of the “sports children” appeared between 1984 and 1990 and were priced in the $200 range initially.

 The first in this series was the Baseball Player, who appeared in the studio’s Fall 1984 brochure with the title Baseball Player ‘Little Champ.’
-The “Little Champ” part of the name was subsequently eliminated and the piece appears on their 1988 price list simply as Baseball Player.
-He is 8.5″ high
+The “Little Champ” part of the name was subsequently dropped by the studio’s advertising.
+He is 8.5″ high.

 The Football Player is 8.25” high and also appeared in 1990 for $195.
 The copyright year for this piece was 1984 but it took six years for him to be introduced.
 This is one of only three African-American children that Cybis ever depicted, by the way; the other two are shown in the Diversity post.